MulberryBeacon/tic-tac-toe/README.md

 ## Dependencies

-All development and testing activities are carried out on Linux using version 1.7.0_55 of the Java OpenJDK Runtime Environment.
+All development and testing activities were carried out on Linux using version 1.7.0_55 of the Java OpenJDK Runtime Environment.

 ## License

 Copyright (c) 2014 Eduardo Ferreira

 The code in this repository is MIT licensed, and therefore free to use as you please for commercial or non-commercial purposes (see [LICENSE](LICENSE) for details).